isisaddons/isis-app-todoapp/README.md

 ## Security, Auditing and other Services

-As well as providing extensions to the UI, the Isis addons provides a rich set of modules to support various cross-cutting concerns.
+As well as providing extensions to the UI, the Isis Addons provide a rich set of modules to support various cross-cutting concerns.

 Under the activity menu are four sets of services which provide support for [user session logging/auditing](https://github.com/isisaddons/isis-module-sessionlogger), [command profiling](https://github.com/isisaddons/isis-module-command), [(object change) auditing](https://github.com/isisaddons/isis-module-audit) (shown) and (inter-system) [event publishing](https://github.com/isisaddons/isis-module-publishing):

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/120-auditing.png)

-In the security menu is access to the rich set of functionality provided by the Isis addons [security module](https://github.com/isisaddons/isis-module-security):
+In the security menu is access to the rich set of functionality provided by the Isis Addons [security module](https://github.com/isisaddons/isis-module-security):

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/130-security.png)